-- 3. Take up Activity Sheet 7.1 as a class and provide students the opportunity to share their views.
-Some individuals may jump at the opportunity to share their opinions and even try to convince others to adopt their choices, while others may prefer to keep their politics personal.
-Remind students that opinions should be respected. - 4.
-Encourage students to take their activity sheets home and start discussions with their families and friends.
+3. Encourage students to take their activity sheets home and start discussions with their families and friends about the election.
 Have students ask their parents or guardians if they plan to vote and whether they have chosen a candidate to support.
-Suggest to students that they visit the Elections BC website (www.elections.bc.ca) to find out where and when their parents/guardians can vote.
+Remind students that they can visit the Elections BC website (www.elections.bc.ca) to find where and when their parents/guardians can vote, and encourage them to accompany voters they know to the voting place to observe the process.